Dholydai/writerz-with-an-attitude/README.md

 1. The USB port has been redesigned to make 'blind' plugging-in easy.
 All varients have been upgraded.
 2. The TKL is scrapped for new full-sized variants, 106-key and 109-key.
 3. The Jumbo and Maximus use the Elite-Pi.
-It has the 25 PIOs needed to include a Num Lock and Caps Lock LEDs.
+It has the 25 PIOs needed to include Num Lock and Caps Lock LEDs.

 The big keyboards are working; however, the seven section case has presented problems: It will not sit nicely.